 - Do not open the liftgate or liftgate glass in a garage or other enclosed area with a low ceiling.
 If the liftgate glass is raised and the liftgate is also opened, both liftgate and glass could be damaged against a low ceiling. - Do not leave the liftgate or liftgate glass open while driving.
-Doing so could cause serious damage to the liftgate and its components as well as allowing or serious damage.
+Doing so could cause serious damage to the liftgate and its components as well as allowing carbon monoxide to enter the vehicle.